 An improvement district was established for the purpose of supplying potable water and fire protection to the Clearbrook area.
 On August 20, 1953 a meeting was held at the fairgrounds in Clearbrook (presently the City Hall location), for the election of the first board of trustees.
 Mr. John J. Rempel was acting chairman, and the first board to be elected was Mr. Jacob Janzen, Mr. Wes Wolthers, Mr. Oliver Holmes, Mr. George Blair, and Mr. Dave Reddikopp.
 160 initial connections were signed up, and subsequently increased to 250.

 By the end of the first year, 279 homeowners and businesses were committed to using water from the new system.
 The first annual meeting of CWD was held on March 15, 1954 at the fairgrounds.
 Construction of the new system began on May 15, 1954 and was completed and in operation two and one half months later.
+CWD's first production well was constructed in 1954 by Ed Novak.
+The well was (and still is) located at the Janzen well field on Janzen Street.
 The first piping contract was awarded to Mr. Jones.
 He installed 5,000 feet of pipe for $2,025.00.
 Nearly 30,000 feet of pipe were laid to complete the original system.
 As land use in the District changed from small farms to subdivisions, the boundaries were extended and the new subdivisions were connected to the distribution system.

 A sampling of the initial water rates and fees: